MarkXA/nidevconf/content/speakerinfo.md

 ### On the day

+Please bear in mind we have room, for the induction loop, and AV recording equipment. **Unfortunately, if you wish to be recorded, this means we will have two mics and you will need to present from the lectern**, rather than roaming.
+If presenting as a pair, please make sure you swap places by the microphones when speaking.

 Before leaving home, make sure you have charged batteries on all your equipment.
 A socket should be available at each lectern, but if you may need multiple, please let us know in advance.

 You are welcome to use the Green Room (see [map](/accessibility)) to prepare during the day.
 We recommend that you arrive well in advance of your talk if you need to use sockets there, in case of contention.